Rosh HaShanah: Customs

-Following an ancient practice of Babylonian Jews that is now observed throughout the world, the Five Books of Moses (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) are divided into 54 sections called parashat hashevua (the weekly portion).
+Following an ancient practice of Babylonian Jews that is now observed throughout the world, the Five Books of Moses (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) are divided into 54 sections called parashat hashavua (the weekly portion).
 A different section is read each Shabbat, with special sections designated for each Jewish holiday.
 Often, these sections are thematically related to the holiday.

-The Torah reading for Rosh HaShanah is Genesis 22:1-19, the Akedah, or “binding of Isaac.”
+The Torah reading for Rosh HaShanah is Genesis 22:1-19, the Akeidah, or “binding of Isaac.”
 An alternate Torah reading, Genesis 1:1-2:3, which is the story of creation, is read in some Reform congregations that observe a second day of Rosh HaShanah on that day.
 The Haftarah, the selection from the prophetic books that accompanies Torah readings on Shabbat and holidaysis from I Samuel, is the story of Hannah.
 (Washofsky 118-119; see sources below)